 Medical, surgical or veterinarian instruments and appliances was the sole grower among Arizona’s top 10 export categories via a 96.4% gain from 2019 to 2020.

 Leading the decliners year over year were Arizona’s exported mines (down -45.7%), modems including similar reception or transmission devices (down -38%), aircraft including engines and other parts (down -30.1%) then integrated circuits excluding processors and controllers (down -28%).

 More Key Facts

-Overall, Arizona slipped into a -$1.9 million deficit exporting and importing products during 2019.
-That dollar amount reflects a year-over-year reversal from $64,000 in black ink for 2018.
+Arizona slipped into an overall -$6 million deficit exporting and importing products during 2020.
+That dollar amount reflects a 216.8% expansion year-over-year from $1.9 million in red ink for 2019.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

 Below are Arizona’s top 10 import products highlighting the state’s highest spending on foreign-made goods in 2020.